benvarian/uni-2023/cits-3002/kr txt book 1.1, 1.2,1.5.md

 		- the responsibility is to move the individual bits within the frame from one node to the next
 - the osi model
 	- application layer
+		- where network applications and their application layer protocols reside
+		- HTTP
+		- SMTP
+		- FTP
 	- presentation layer
 		- provide services that allow communcating applications to interpret the meaining of data exchanged
 		- these services inlcude data compression and data encryption as well as data description
 	- session layer
 		- provides for delimiting and synchronisation of data exchange, including means the measnt to build a checkpointing and recovery scheme
 	- transport layer
+		- transports application layer messages between application endpoints
+		- in the internet there are two transport protocols TCP & UDP.
+		- TPC provides a connection oriented service to its applications, includes guaranteed delivery of aplication layer messages, also breaks longer messages into shorted segmeents
 	- network layer
+		- responsible for moving network layer packets known as datagrams from one host to another
+		- include the IP protocol
 	- data link layer
+		- routes a datagram through a series of routers between the soruce and destination
 	- physical layer
+		- move individual bits within the frame from one node to the next